f4exb/sdrangel/plugins/samplesink/bladerfoutput/readme.md

 This output sample sink plugin sends its samples to a [BladeRF device](https://www.nuand.com/).

+Warning to Windows users: concurrent use of Rx and Tx does not work correctly hence full duplex is not fully operational.
+For best results use BladeRF as a half duplex device like HackRF i.e. do not run Tx and Rx concurrently.

 <h2>Build</h2>

 The plugin will be built only if the [BladeRF host library](https://github.com/Nuand/bladeRF) is installed in your system.
 If you build it from source and install it in a custom location say: `/opt/install/libbladeRF` you will have to add `-DLIBBLADERF_INCLUDE_DIR=/opt/install/libbladeRF/include -DLIBBLADERF_LIBRARIES=/opt/install/libbladeRF/lib/libbladeRF.so` to the cmake command line.